projectcalico/calicoctl/README.md

 containers you create.
 Using `calicoctl`, you can provision Calico nodes, endpoints, and define and manage a rich set of security policy.

+## Deployment Requirements
+Calico is extremely versatile - as previously mentioned, it runs its all  core processes in a docker container, truly allowing it to "run anywhere".
+However, besides a working docker installation, there are a few requirements each host must fulfill in order to succesfully deploy Calico, e.g. IPv4 Forwarding enabled, and ip6_tables kernel modules.
+These requirements can easily be checked by downloading the calicoctl binary onto the host system and running `calicoctl checksystem`.
+This will report any configuration issues with the host, and any other dependency failures.

+Additionally, containers across multi-host Calico deployments may not be able to function properly if you, the user, do not have control of the networking fabric between containers.
+In most production deployments, users typically have control of the interconnecting networking system.
+However, users who want to test calico with a cloud provider where they do not have control can use the `--ipip` flag, which will encapsulate IP packets with IP-over-IP, allowing containers to communicate across hosts.

 ## Getting Started

 To get started using, we recommend running through one or more of the available